-Klobuchar Says She's Qualified For September Democratic Debate
+Klobuchar Qualifies For September Democratic Debate, Campaign Announces

 The Democratic National Committee set more stringent requirements for the third debate than for the first two.
 The September debate will be held in Houston and hosted by ABC News and Univision.

-Previously, candidates had to reach one of two benchmarks — either 1% in at least three national or early state polls recognized by the DNC or hit 65,000 unique donors in 20 states.
+Previously, candidates had to reach one of two benchmarks — either 1% in at least three national or early state polls recognized by the DNC, or hit 65,000 unique donors in 20 states.
 That has led to 20 candidates qualifying in both June and July, resulting in a crowded two-night affair.

-But for the next gathering, the criteria have doubled.
-Now candidates have to hit both 2% in four polls and reach 130,000 unique donors — meeting one of those benchmarks is no longer sufficient.
+But for the next gathering, the criteria doubled.
+Now candidates have to hit both 2% in four polls and reach 130,000 unique donors — and meeting just one of those benchmarks is no longer sufficient.

 The higher bar is expected to lob the debate field about in half.
 It could result in only one debate night, though that still depends on how many total candidates qualify.
 The DNC is expected to formally announce the lineup at the end of August.